TensorNetwork/tensornetwork.org/src/diagrams.md

 Other rules and conventions are sometimes adopted by authors or used in specific contexts.
-These extensions include using specific shapes or shadings to designated properties of tensors;
+These extensions include the use of specific shapes or shadings to designated properties of tensors;
 orienting index lines according to certain conventions;
 or putting arrows on lines to distinguish